tkdjohn/EventJournal/README.md

     - update event (with details)

 ### TODO
-- Replace autoMapper with manual mapping
+- Replace autoMapper with custom mappers
 - add swagger to web api project
 - Add common BootStrap code to be consumed by cli and web api projects
     - remove microsoft.extension.hosting pkg where not needed